-My tip: Take the local ferry ($2 each) to a local island and arrange a transfer with someone there.
-We ended up arranging the transfer with our guesthouse owner for $20 per person each way.
+My tip: Take the local ferry ($2 each) to a local island (we chose Guraidhoo) and arrange a transfer with someone there.
+We ended up arranging the transfer with our guesthouse owner on Guraidhoo for $20 per person each way.

 It wasn’t just transportation, either.
 Want to get online?
 That’ll be $11 a day.
 Rent a snorkel and mask? $14 a day.
 A bottle of water? $6.

 For comparison: on Maafushi, Fulidhoo, and Guraidhoo, Dave I paid $50-70 a night for our guesthouses.
 Wi-fi was free, snorkels were free, and a bottle of water was a dollar or two from a convenience store.

 I’ve Received Better Customer Service at $1 a night hostels in Laos

 Now, this was disappointing.
 I don’t know, I mean I’m used to crappy customer service and it’s never really something I’ve ever complained about, but when I’m spending over $500 a night?
 I guess I just expected better.